About the Session

-A slow and more passive workshop designed to facilitate deep inner release and encourage internal detoxification.
-Through this Ayurvedic-inspired Yin practice, we will be encouraging circulation of the lymphatic system, and the ability of the tissues to release what has become stuck and to softly encourage energetic movement rather than stagnation.
-This practice focuses on balancing the energy of the kapha dosha, the earth and water elements of the body.
+A slow and more passive workshop designed to encourage flexibility in the shoulders and neck.
 Postures are held for longer periods to target deep into the connective tissue.
 For ultimate deep relaxation, Nidra (meaning yogic sleep) will offer you the chance to fully unwind both mind and body.

 Part 1: Dedicated to Yin Yoga

 This practice involves postures that deeply lengthen muscles and connective tissues encasing joints and all muscle, thereby helping to improve joint mobility and overall flexibility.
 Students hold these poses between 2 and 10 minutes each, allowing ample time for deep-seated patterns of tension in the body to begin to release.
 In addition, the slow pace of Yin helps to calm the nervous system and provides students with an opportunity to slow down, rest, and revitalize.

 Part 2: Dedicated to Yoga Nidra (Sleep Yoga)